mayooear/gpt4-pdf-chatbot-langchain/README.md

 - Display of sources with links
 - Thumbs up, and thumbs down for system feedback
 - Copy button
-- Shared Answers page for social sharing, including heart button to indicate user likes
+- All Answers page for social sharing, including heart button to indicate user likes

 ## Development